AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 Use the arrows to expand objects to view the full list of fields that have been imported into the package.

-![The sandboxes [!UICONTROL Imported page] show a list of objects imported into the package.](../images/ui/sandbox-tooling/expand-imported-objects.png)
+![The sandboxes [!UICONTROL Imported objects] showing a list of objects imported into the package.](../images/ui/sandbox-tooling/expand-imported-objects.png)

 #### View import details